 - An entrepreneur who is ready to strike out on their own, or

-- The couple who are trying to figure out how to balance the financial priorities tugging at them, such as how to afford to save for retirement, kids’ education, and increases in everyday living expenses.
+- The couple trying to figure out how to balance the financial priorities tugging at them, such as how to afford to save for retirement, kids’ education, and increases in everyday living expenses.

 My definition of Family Office means offering wealth planning, portfolio management, and tax preparation/planning in a holistic manner that serves you best.